Denbury Resources (DNR) Does Stock Has More Room to Run?

 For Denbury Resources (NYSE:DNR) out of the analyst recommendations 1 analysts recommend stock a Buy, 0 rate the stock Outperform, 8 analysts recommend to Hold the stock, 1 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Denbury Resources (NYSE:DNR) has a market capitalization of $972.76 Million and its number of outstanding shares are 393.83 Million.
-During previous trade 4.03 Million shares of Denbury Resources (NYSE:DNR) exchanged hands whereas on average almost 8.41 Million shares has been traded.
+Shares of Denbury Resources (NYSE:DNR) has a market capitalization of $1.07 Billion and its number of outstanding shares are 393.83 Million.
+During previous trade 14.74 Million shares of Denbury Resources (NYSE:DNR) exchanged hands whereas on average almost 8.4 Million shares has been traded.